 Everywhere in Snowdonia offers clear, starry skies, but for the best views, head to Llyn y Dywarchen, Tŷ Cipar or Bwlch y Groes.
 The Dark-Sky Association, based in Arizona, have been incredibly impressed with Wales’ commitment to protecting its skies, stating: “Wales now leads the world in the percentage of its territory enjoying protected status for its night skies”.

+Becoming a Dark Sky Reserve in May 2016, the South Downs National Park is home to beautiful rolling landscapes and clear, dark, gloomy skies.
+This is a great starry night sky to visit if you're camping in London and want to escape from the brightly lit capital.
 For the clearest stargazing views, head to Winchester Science Centre and Planetarium, Bignor Hill, Devil’s Dyke or Buriton.
 There are approximately 2,700 streetlights in the South Downs; local authorities are now gradually replacing these to comply with Dark Sky standards.

 With four designated Dark Sky Discovery Sites, the Yorkshire Dales National Park is a fantastic place to pitch your tent if you want to sleep beneath the stars.
-Watch daylight turn to night, as over 2,000 stars and planets hang down from the night sky.
+Watch daylight turn to night as over 2,000 stars and planets hang down from the night sky.

 If the conditions are good and the activity is right, you may catch one of the world’s most spectacular natural wonders in the Northern Lights.
 Also, keep an eye out for the International Space Station, travelling overhead at over 17,000mph.
 In the Yorkshire Dales, you’re always guaranteed a starry sky, however for the best views, pay a trip to Hawes, the Malham National Park Centres or the Tan Hill Inn.

 Click here for more campsites in the Yorkshire Dales.